 I don’t know about you, but I’m a sucker for challenges.
-Oooh, a list of peaks to bag?
+A list of peaks to bag?
 I’m in!
 A list of hikes to complete?
 When do I start?
 I love the accountability of a challenge and the feeling of accomplishment when you can mark it as complete.

-If you’re bored of the same old hikes or looking to complete a grand challenge, check out the following 8 Washington State peak lists to get some fun motivation for the upcoming year.
-Most Washington State lists are very alpine oriented and require a mix of mountaineering and scrambling skills, but the Mountaineers maintain several challenges that appeal to hikers.
+If you’re bored of the same old hikes or looking to complete a grand challenge, check out the following 9 Washington State peak lists to get some fun motivation for the upcoming year.
+Many Washington State peakbagging lists are very alpine oriented and require a mix of mountaineering and scrambling skills, but there are several challenges that are great for hikers.
 Not up for peaks?
-There are also a few alpine lake lists that aren’t maintained on any peak bagging websites.
+There are alpine lake lists too!

 Everett Lookout Peaks*